I Just Want to Feel Normal Again: Break Free from Depression

 At our practice, we blend proven therapies with a compassionate, real-world touch to support your journey.

-We use Cognitive Behavioral Therapy (CBT) to help you challenge those negative thought patterns, along with mindfulness techniques to keep you grounded in the present.
+In our depression counseling sessions, we use evidence-based Cognitive Behavioral Therapy (CBT), as taught by leading experts, to help you challenge negative thought patterns—along with mindfulness techniques to keep you grounded in the present.
 We also focus on building self-compassion.
-In fact, neuroscience research shows that practicing self-compassion can strengthen the parts of your brain associated with happiness, resilience, and empathy—it helps soothe negative emotions, heal painful memories, and even shift those deep-rooted beliefs about your self-worth.
+In fact, neuroscience research shows that practicing self-compassion can strengthen the parts of your brain associated with happiness, resilience, and empathy—it helps soothe negative emotions, heal painful memories, and even shift deep-rooted beliefs about your self-worth.
 Our experienced therapists work with you one-on-one, tailoring a plan that fits your unique challenges and goals.

 Practical Tools & Tips: